-Surgery and VTE
+Surgery and VTD

 Surgery, the intervention itself and the limited mobility during the postoperative period, is a risk factor for thrombosis and pulmonary embolism